GMO-GlobalSign-Holdings-K-K-CTO-office/keria-witness-vlei_schema/README.md

 2. Clone the repository and switch to one of the following tags (the latest tag for each major version):
    * v1.x: Uses container images with demo witnesses provided by WebOfTrust.
    * (Work in Progress) v2.x: Uses raw `keripy` to launch a group of five witnesses manually.
+3. Run `docker-compose up -d` to start the containers.

 ## Reference Code
 [https://github.com/WebOfTrust/signify-ts/blob/main/docker-compose.yaml](https://github.com/WebOfTrust/signify-ts/blob/main/docker-compose.yaml)